 How Radiofrequency works to tighten your skin

 The production of new elastin and collagen is stimulated by heat; that same heat process also leads to skin that looks younger, thicker and firmer.
+The other common collagen inducing method would be Collagen Induction Therapy for woman.
 All radio frequency (RF) applications work in much the same way, regardless of the brand.
 Just like other beauty procedures like High Intensity Focused Ultrasound for Face, RF skin tightening is a non-invasive and high effective beauty procedure.

 Whereas the surface of your skin is improved if you use a laser, the RF process can safely lift tissues and improve the structure and tone of your skin as it’s able to penetrate more deeply.
 It does of course, take someone who is skilled in the use of the technique to administer the treatment both effectively and safely.